Craigenputtock

 It was the property for generations (circa 1500) of the family Welsh, and eventually that of their heiress, Jane Baillie Welsh Carlyle (1801–1866) (descended on the paternal side from Elizabeth, the youngest daughter of John Knox), which the Carlyles made their dwelling-house in 1828, where they remained for seven years (before moving to Carlyle's House in Cheyne Row, London), and where Sartor Resartus was written.
 The property was bequeathed by Thomas Carlyle to the Edinburgh University on his death in 1881.
-It is now home to the Carter-Campbell family, and managed by the C.C.C.
-(Carlyle Craigenputtock Circle).

 Picture gallery

 James Paterson on Craigenputtock

 The artist James Paterson (one of the "Glasgow Boys") stayed at Craigenputtock in 1882.
 The following is his account and sketches of his stay: